DVSwitch/USRP_Client/README.md

     Edit pyUC.ini

 ## Contributing
-We encourage others of submit pull request to this repository.
+We encourage others to submit pull request to this repository.
 We only ask that you submit the pull request on the development branch.
 Your pull will be reviewed and merged into the master branch.
 ## Related projects
 DVSwitch
 ## Licensing